The Formula (2002 film): Plot

-Tom, Greg, Jenny, and Zarth sit around discussing ideas for a plot for their fanfilm, deciding against a story about a mischievous not-good-but-not-evil Jedi, a story about a post-Return of the Jedi Boba Fett (sitting on his ass watching Jerry Springer all day), a story about all the sith in the galaxy competing for the master-and-apprentice positions, and a rock musical.
+Tom, Greg, Jenny, and Zarth sit around discussing ideas for a plot for their fanfilm, deciding against a story about a mischievous not-good-but-not-evil Jedi, a story about a post-Return of the Jedi Boba Fett (sitting on his butt watching Jerry Springer all day), a story about all the sith in the galaxy competing for the master-and-apprentice positions, and a rock musical.
 Tom doesn't want to do just another lightsaber duel film, which had become a cliche in Star Wars fan films by that point, but because no one can agree on any of the other ideas, they decide to do a duel after all, much to Tom's frustration.
 Tom approaches the reluctant Trekkies to do the visual effects, offering them ten percent of his store credit (which was all already spent on the lightsabers).
 Tom ends up spending all his money on preproduction for the film, and finds himself no longer able to afford film school.
 He has a nightmare about his film being terrible, with poorly-rotoscoped lightsabers and a soundtrack by Meco.

 Back in the present, Zarth tells Tom he needs to "pull his head out".
 An irate Tom grabs a prop lightsaber, and the two enter a Matrix-inspired lightsaber duel fantasy sequence.
 When Zarth beats Tom, he asks him, "Do you think that's a real lightsaber you're holding?"
 Tom realizes he's been taking himself and the film too seriously, and has lost any sense of fun.

 On their way back to Excalibur Games, Tom and Zarth are stopped by Greedo.
 Greedo and Tom begin to play out a homage to Greedo's scene in A New Hope, until Zarth interrupts and points out that the gag has already been done—in Crapisode One.
 Back at Excalibur, the gang shows Greedo the scene in question.
 He flips out, complaining that a lightsaber fight is so overdone, but one Greedo scene is done before and suddenly it's off-limits.
 Jenny explains that a lightsaber duel is a formula, and can be personalized, but they can't add anything to a Greedo scene, because "in the end, you always wind up dead," which Greg then proves by shooting Greedo in the head.

 Later that night, the gang is eating pizza, and Tom apologizes to the others for his behavior.
 When it is revealed that Tom had dressed up as Darth Maul for the midnight showing of Star Wars: Episode I – The Phantom Menace, Tom recounts the story in a soliloquy reminiscent of Jaws.
 Tom then reveals how much he hated the movie, and how mad he was at George Lucas.
 Later, when he met his friends, he realized that no movie would have met his expectations.
 Now, he just wants to finish his fanfilm.